SEAlab-unige/Sensors-2021-Emotion/BertFeatureExtractor/README.md

 The most important directories are:
 * `assets`: collection of 100 test phrases, Tiny-Bert models and vocaulary file.
 * `ml`: holds java classes concerning Bert feature extractor model and input feature converter.
+Modified version of [Bert Question and Answer](https://www.tensorflow.org/lite/examples/bert_qa/overview).
 * `tokenization`: holds classes to perform tokenization.
 This folder is taken from [Bert Question and Answer](https://www.tensorflow.org/lite/examples/bert_qa/overview).
 * `ui`: holds MainActivity, which is the only activity of the application.
 * `utils`: holds file and dataset load utilities.